 What is Screen Mirroring?

-Prerequisite for screen mirroring
+Prerequisites for screen mirroring

-- To enable Developer options on your Android Device –
+To enable Developer Options on your Android Device –

 - Head over to your Android Settings ⇒ System ⇒ About Phone